mcous/decoy/docs/usage/create.md

 ## Mocking a class

 To mock a class instance, pass the `cls` argument to `decoy.mock`.
-Decoy will inspect type annotations and method signatures to automatically configure methods as synchronous or asynchronous.
+Decoy will inspect type annotations and method signatures to automatically configure a name for use in assertion messages and methods as synchronous or asynchronous.
 Decoy mocks are automatically deep.

 ```python
 def test_my_thing(decoy: Decoy) -> None: